timsonau/RubikSolverPage/README.md

-### Rubik's Cube Solver
+# Rubik's Cube Solver
-The Rubik's cube solver gives the rotations needed to solve any valid Rubik's cube represented as a string
+Rubik's Cube Solver is a web service that allows users to know the rotations to solve any valid cube configuration.

 ## Getting Started

-First, run the development server:
+First, in the root directory run the development server:

 ```bash
 npm run dev